 Held in the late Spring, the Internal Medicine Residency Program sponsors a poster session and reception showcasing resident research.
 The reception is attended by staff, research mentors, and residents.
 Projects run the gamut of medical specialties and general medicine including basic science, quality improvement, medical education, and clinical research.

 Past Annual Scholarly Activity Days featured posters, a food and wine reception, a visiting professor, and music.
-Due to COVID-19 the 2020 Scholarly Activity Day was held virtually.

 Internal Medicine Resident Research Competition Medicine Grand Rounds Presentations